mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ---
-description: 1% complete.
----

 # Staff Recruiting

 In order to continually increase what we offer to customers we need to continually source, assess, hire, and onboard new staff members with [high standards](https://handbook.mattermost.com/contributors/onboarding/staff-onboarding-guide#leadership-principles).
-The below outlines the process for recruiting new staff into the company.
+The below outlines the process for recruiting new staff into the company in relation to opening a new role, the interview flow, and the offer process.

 ## How to open a new role

-Hiring Managers should confirm with your team's [MLT](https://handbook.mattermost.com/operations/operations/mlt-cadence#introduction-to-mlt) that your new headcount requisition has been approved.
-If not, your MLT team member should work with the Director of HR and VP of Finance and Operations to obtain approval.
+Hiring Managers should confirm with their team's [MLT](https://handbook.mattermost.com/operations/operations/mlt-cadence#introduction-to-mlt) that the new headcount requisition has been approved.

+Hiring plans are created twice a year, and reviewed every quarter.
+Hiring Managers and department leads can request additional headcount by completing an Issue/Solution Proposal and sharing with Ian Tien and Aneal Vallurupalli.

 ## Role description